PySDM logo

 What is PySDM?

-PySDM is a package for simulating the dynamics of population of particles.
+PySDM is a package for simulating the dynamics of population of particles undergoing diffusional and collisional growth (and breakage).
+The package features a Pythonic high-performance (multi-threaded CPU & CUDA GPU) implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth (Shima et al. 2009), hence the name.
 It is intended to serve as a building block for simulation systems modelling fluid flows involving a dispersed phase, with PySDM being responsible for representation of the dispersed phase.
 Currently, the development is focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based (a.k.a. super-droplet) approach to represent aerosol/cloud/rain microphysics.
-The package features a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth (Shima et al. 2009), hence the name.
+The key goal of PySDM is to enable rapid development and independent reproducibility of simulations in cloud microphysics while being free from the two-language barrier commonly separating prototype and high-performance research code.

 What is the difference between PySDM and PySDM-examples?

-PySDM is a Python package that provides the implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm.
-It is a library that can be used in your own projects.
+PySDM is a Python package that provides the implementation of SDM that can be used in your own projects.

 PySDM-examples is a Python package that provides examples of how to use PySDM.
 The package contains common code used in PySDM examples Jupyter notebooks, as well as in PySDM test suite.